gunjanpatel/gunjanpatel.github.io/content/about.md

 show_heading: true
 ---
 I am Joomler from Copenhagen, Denmark.
-Active contributor and volunteer of Joomla!
+I was an Active contributor and volunteer of Joomla!
 Project.

 Among those Joomla!
 - Bug Squad member,